jenkinsci/promoted-builds-plugin/README.md

 }
 ```

-See [StepContext](https://jenkinsci.github.io/job-dsl-plugin/#path/job-steps) in the API Viewer for full documentation about the possible actions.
+See [WrapperContext](https://jenkinsci.github.io/job-dsl-plugin/#path/job-wrappers) and [StepContext](https://jenkinsci.github.io/job-dsl-plugin/#path/job-steps) in the API Viewer for full documentation about the possible wrappers and actions.

 ### Example